 Students are expected to attend all elements of the M.Phil. programme, in person for those components scheduled for this modality.
-Attendance at the weekly Research Seminar held on Thursday evenings at 16:00hrs is strongly recommended.
+Attendance at the weekly Research Seminar held on Thursday evenings at 17:15hrs (via Zoom at least for Michaelmas Term) is strongly recommended.